City pop

-City pop (シティ・ポップ, shiti poppu) is a loosely defined form of Japanese pop music that emerged in the late 1970s and peaked in popularity during the 1980s.
-It was originally termed as an offshoot of Japan's Western-influenced "new music", but came to include a wide range of styles – including AOR, soft rock, R&B, funk, and boogie – that were associated with the country's nascent economic boom and leisure class.
-It was also identified with new technologies such as the Walkman, cars with built-in cassette decks and FM stereos, and various electronic musical instruments.
+City pop (シティ・ポップ, shiti poppu) is a loosely defined form of Japanese pop music that emerged in the mid-1970s and peaked in popularity during the 1980s.
+It was originally termed as an offshoot of Japan's Western-influenced "new music", but came to include a range of styles—including funk, disco, R&B, AOR, soft rock, and boogie—that were associated with Japan's nascent economic boom and leisure class.
+It was identified with new technologies such as the Walkman, cars with built-in cassette decks and FM stereos, and various electronic musical instruments.

-There is no unified consensus among scholars regarding the definition of city pop.
-In Japan, the tag simply referred to music that projected an "urban" feel and whose target demographic was urbanites.
-Many of the artists did not embrace the Japanese influences of their predecessors, and instead, largely drew from American soft rock, boogie, and funk.
-Some examples may also feature tropical flourishes or elements taken from disco, jazz fusion, Okinawan, Latin and Caribbean music.
-Singer-songwriter Tatsuro Yamashita, who was among the genre's pioneers and most successful artists, is sometimes called the "king" of city pop.
+There is no consensus among scholars regarding the definition of city pop.
+In Japan, the term referred to music that projected an "urban" feel and whose target demographic was urbanites.
+Many city pop artists did not embrace Japanese influences, and instead largely drew from American funk, soft rock and boogie.
+Some songs feature tropical flourishes or elements taken from disco, jazz fusion, Okinawan, Latin and Caribbean music.

+The singer-songwriter Tatsuro Yamashita, one of the most successful city pop artists, is sometimes called the "king" of city pop.
+The band Yellow Magic Orchestra and its members are also credited for influencing the styles of mixing and arrangement that became central to the genre.

-City pop lost mainstream appeal after the 1980s and was derided by younger generations of Japanese.
-In the early 2010s, partly through the instigation of music-sharing blogs and Japanese reissues, city pop gained an international online following as well as becoming a touchstone for the sample-based microgenres known as vaporwave and future funk.
+City pop lost its mainstream appeal after the 1980s and was derided by later Japanese generations.
+In the early 2010s, partly through the influence of music-sharing blogs and Japanese reissues, city pop gained an international online following and became important to the sample-based microgenres known as vaporwave and future funk.